 Spring in Ireland traditionally starts on St Brigid's Day, February 1.
 However, this may not be entirely historically accurate as it is a celebration with roots a long way back in pre-Christian times, some 6,000 years ago, when no written tradition existed.

-As was the case in may ancient cultures around the world, female deities ruled supreme, making the similarities between Egyptian mythology and Irish mythology quite remarkable.
-For example, most people will be familiar with a Egyptian ritual from "The Book of the Dead," of Isis breathing life into the mummified corpse, but many may not know that the same scene is depicted in stone at the foot of a high cross in Ireland.
+As was the case in many ancient cultures around the world, female deities ruled supreme, making the similarities between Egyptian mythology and Irish mythology quite remarkable.
+For example, most people will be familiar with an Egyptian ritual from "The Book of the Dead," of Isis breathing life into the mummified corpse, but many may not know that the same scene is depicted in stone at the foot of a high cross in Ireland.

 Brigid, the highly revered Celtic goddess, beloved by poets

 Similarly, our Goddess had a sacred cow that suckled a king, the same as Queen Hatshepsut in Egypt.
-India, and many other cultures, revere the cow as a symbol of nurturing.
-In fact, up until the 12th century children were baptized with milk in Ireland.
+India and many other cultures revere the cow as a symbol of nurturing.
+In fact, up until the 12th-century children were baptized with milk in Ireland.

 Celtic mythology holds that the chieftains slept with the goddesses in a mating ritual that crossed the boundaries of physical and metaphysical, as these goddesses could shape-shift into birds and other mythical creatures.
-She could be "an old hag" in human form standing at a crossroads, or the triple goddesses "Moriggan" in the tale of the Tain, or the "banshee" in later years foretelling death in a family.
+She could be "an old hag" in human form standing at a crossroads, or the triple goddesses "Moriggan" in the tale of the Tain, or the "Banshee" in later years foretelling death in a family.